Köln-Lövenich station

 Köln-Lövenich is a railway station situated at Lövenich, Cologne in western Germany on the Cologne–Aachen railway.
 It is classified by Deutsche Bahn as a category 5 station.

 Lövenich station was opened on 2 July 1840 with the second phase of construction of the Cologne–Aachen railway at line-km 9.0 and was the western terminus of the line for about a year.
 In 2002, an S-Bahn stop was built west of the station at 9.7 km.
 At the same time, the former Lövenich station was dismantled and is now used only for passing loops.
 The S-Bahn stop has an island platform between the S-Bahn tracks.

-The station is served by Rhine-Ruhr S-Bahn line S13 between Sindorf or Düren and Troisdorf and line S19 between Düren and Hennef (Sieg), Blankenberg (Sieg), Herchen or Au (Sieg).
-Together these lines provide a service every 20 minutes on weekdays and every 30 minutes on the weekend.
-During the peak, line S12 also provides services every 20 minutes between Horrem and Hennef (Sieg).
+The station is served by Cologne S-Bahn lines S19 between Düren and Hennef (Sieg), Blankenberg (Sieg), Herchen or Au (Sieg) every 20 minutes Monday–Saturday and S12 between Sindorf or Düren and Troisdorf every 60 minutes Monday–Saturday.
+Together these provide four services an hour through Cologne on working days and three services an hour on Sunday.